Staff Prep 26: Load Balancing Strategies — L4 vs L7, Health Checks & Consistent Hashing

 Consistent hashing: minimal disruption on scaling

-Simple modulo hashing (hash(key) % N) breaks when N changes: adding or removing a backend remaps ~N-1/N of all keys to different backends.
-For caches, this causes a mass cache miss event.
-Consistent hashing minimises this: when adding a node, only ~1/N of keys are remapped.
+Simple modulo hashing (hash(key) % N) falls apart when N changes.
+Add or remove a backend and roughly (N-1)/N of all keys remap to a different server.
+For caches that is a mass miss event, and your database gets to enjoy the stampede.
+Consistent hashing limits the damage.
+When you add a node, only about 1/N of keys move.

 python